NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 ### Next Steps / Recommendations
+Models may be improved by getting more data / selecting a larger data set, fewer independent variables, or modifying some parameters for example Test Size.
+Trying out more different models and selecting the better / best models.

 # Acknowledgements:
 Instructor: Hunter Hollis, TAs: Sam Espe and Randy Sendek, and Tutors for their guidance on this project.